Answer & Links

 There are two types of reserve materials:

 • eReserves are items that are scanned and placed on the web.
-They are available only to students enrolled in a class and can be accessed from anywhere. eReserves can be many different types of material including articles, notes, book chapters, music, videos, etc.
+They are available only to students enrolled in a class and can be accessed from anywhere. eReserves can be many different types of material, including articles, notes, book chapters, music, videos, etc.

 Contact Us